Rakugo: Description

-The speaker is in the middle of the stage, and his purpose is to stimulate the general hilarity with tone and limited, yet specific body gestures.
+The speaker is in the middle of the stage, and their purpose is to stimulate the general hilarity with tone and limited, yet specific body gestures.
 The monologue always ends with a narrative stunt (punch line) known as (落ち, ochi) or (下げ, sage), consisting of a sudden interruption of the wordplay flow.
 Twelve kinds of ochi are codified and recognized, with more complex variations having evolved through time from the more basic forms.

 Early rakugo has developed into various styles, including the (芝居噺, shibaibanashi), the (音曲噺, ongyokubanashi), the kaidanbanashi (怪談噺), and (人情噺, ninjōbanashi).
 In many of these forms the ochi, which is essential to the original rakugo, is absent.

 Rakugo has been described as "a sitcom with one person playing all the parts" by Noriko Watanabe, assistant professor in the Department of Modern Languages and Comparative Literature at Baruch College.